barmalry84/my_test/app/README.md

 ```

 ## Tests
-Not implemented because task took all my dedicated time.
+Not implemented because task took all my dedicated time to it.

 ## DynamoDB vs Redis
 1. Application saves data to DynamoDB and also puts it to Redis cache level.